Relentless

 There isn’t a word that better describes the whirlwind of passion that is me + my devotion to my craft.

-I’m a writer, editorial director, art director, and author with a 28-year career telling stories that connect — from the front page of the Dallas Morning News to Fortune 500 boardrooms to bedtime storybooks.
+I’m a writer, editorial director, art director, and author with a 28-year career telling stories that connect — from the front page of The Dallas Morning News to Fortune 100 boardrooms to bedtime storybooks.

 My name is Rachel J. Horton.
 A journalist turned content strategist, I’ve led content and creative teams, as well as internal and external communications teams.
-I’ve led a rebrand at Texas Instruments with ~$150 million of revenue across the first 6 campaigns over an 18-month period.
+I’ve led a rebrand at Texas Instruments with ~$170 million in revenue across the first 6 campaigns over a 24-month period.
 I’ve built a thought leadership platform for one of the world’s leading tech brands.
-I’ve advised senior leadership across healthcare, law and tech on how to create and define values that resonate with an organization while driving it foward, aligned with long-term vision and goals.
+I’ve advised senior leadership across healthcare, law and tech on how to create and define values that resonate with an organization while driving it forward, aligned with long-term vision and goals.
 I’ve ghostwritten for 2 CEOs, a leading tech influencer and a sitting district attorney, to name a few.

-I started writing poetry at 11 and moved into writing songs at 14.
-I’ve written every in multiple genres, from screenplay to multiple styles of video to journalistic features, profiles, narratives, breaking news, children’s books, songs, and now, a novel that will debut in 2025.
+I’ve written in multiple genres, from screenplay to video to journalistic features, profiles, narratives, breaking news, children’s books, songs, and now, a novel that will debut in 2025.

 This site demonstrates my work across industries and genres - including print articles that were never placed on the internet until now.

-I’ve authored and self-published three children’s books including Wally the Wooly, Wandering Walrus, and I’ve completed my first novel, Red Lotus: The Way Back — a fictionalized memoir about reclaiming personal power.
+I’ve authored and self-published three children’s books including Wally the Wooly, Wandering Walrus, and I’m working to complete my first novel, Red Lotus: The Way Back — a fictionalized memoir about reclaiming personal power.

 Through every stage of my career, one thing has remained constant: my belief in the transformative power of the written word.
 Whether I’m writing for an audience of many or one child before bedtime, I bring empathy, clarity, and a deep sense of purpose to every story I tell.

-When I’m not writing, you can find me painting, making candles, or hanging out with my daughter, my husband, and my beloved dogs — Lucy Lou and Little Bit — in Dallas, Texas.
+When I’m not writing, you can find me painting, enjoying the lake, or hanging out with my daughter, my husband, and my beloved dogs — Lucy Lou and Little Bit — in Dallas, Texas.